 When siloed, the supply chain doesn’t move at the speed of information.
 It moves instead at the speed of internal politics, manual interventions, and indecisiveness.

 True transformation comes from directional change.
-When Spanish Conquistador Hernando Cortez landed on the shores of the New World in 1519, he burned his ships to symbolize that there was no turning back.
+When Spanish Conquistador Hernando Cortes landed on the shores of the New World in 1519, he burned his ships to symbolize that there was no turning back.
 His action also created directional change: The goal was clear, the direction had been set, the path was laid, and the option to return to the Old World was eliminated.
-Cortez was a driven leader; he had a clear mission of all or nothing.
+Cortes was a driven leader; he had a clear mission of all or nothing.

 To transform the modern supply chain, we need a smart use of technology, process optimization, behavior change, and, most importantly, a directional change driven by leadership.
 Using SAP solutions to drive that change is imperative since it is the single source of truth — or should be.
 Leaders who embrace the philosophy that SAP systems are a “way of doing business” set the direction for a change.
 It moves the organization to adopt standard SAP processes as best practices that will create standardization, process harmony, and commonality — key success factors for scalability.
 Enabling the organization to retrofit the system to meet the business is akin to going back to the “Old World.”
 Burn the proverbial ships and chart a new course.